ashish23072002/todo-app/README.md

 ## Feedback and Support

 For bug reports, feature requests, or general feedback, please open an issue.
-Feel free to reach out to us on [Gmail](ashish23bisht@gmail.com) for additional support.
+Feel free to reach out to us on<a href="mailto:ashish23bisht@gmail.com">Gmail</a> for additional support.